 The following site has a selection of properties: http://www.braziloverseasproperty.co.uk

 Schools if moving to Sao Paulo

-Sadly, the standard of education in public schools across Brazil is low with reports of overcrowding and a lack of staff and materials.
-This is also the case in Sao Paulo, and although foreign children are able to attend local schools in Sao Paulo, which is free for all children, most expats choose to educate their children in international schools.
+Sadly, the standard of education in public schools across Brazil is low.
+This is also the case in Sao Paulo.
+Although foreign children are able to attend local schools in Sao Paulo, which is free for all children, most expats choose to educate their children in international schools.

 Help to select a school can be found at: http://www.expat-quotes.com

 Travel if you are thinking of moving to Sao Paulo